RafalKucharskiPK/rafalkucharskipk.github.io/_research/Natello_Descormier.md

 importance: 2
-category: students
+category: former
 author: Descormier
-bio: As an engineering student at the École polytechnique in Paris, I am doing a master-level research internship within the COeXISTENCE project, on the topic of coalition games in urban networks.
+bio: As an engineering student at the École polytechnique in Paris, I was doing a master-level research internship within the COeXISTENCE project, on the topic of coalition games in urban networks.
 arXiv:
 github:
 gitlab: